This is based on opinion. Please don't list it on a work's trope example list.

 - The removal of the Slitheen's flatulence and requirement to use obese people for disguises suddenly makes them a lot more threatening.

 - Being Lighter and Softer, The Sarah Jane Adventures doesn't have a lot in the way of nightmare fuel, but the Odd Bob episode is about evil alien clowns that make children disappear.
 Anyone who afraid of clowns, don't watch this.

 - It's not so much the clown itself, but the fact that there's a clown museum, containing, amongst other things, an animatronic clown which laughs creepily while rocking back and forward, and... the dancing puppet which terrified Sarah Jane as a child, which may or may not have been possessed.

-Not to mention that wherever you disappear away to, eventually you fade even from there.
+- Not to mention that wherever you disappear away to, eventually you fade even from there.
 Recent victims can be saved: everyone else just vanishes.

-And then there's The Curse of Clyde Langer, which just might be the most horrifying Sarah Jane episode of all.
-The idea that everyone you love suddenly turning on you one day without any apparent cause is enough Nightmare Fuel to pilot a rocket ship.
+- And then there's "The Curse of Clyde Langer", which just might be the most horrifying Sarah Jane episode of all.
+The idea that everyone you love could suddenly turn on you one day without any apparent cause is enough Nightmare Fuel to pilot a rocket ship.